zeroc-ice/ice-packaging/ice/rpm/README.md

 If you have not already done so, install the RPM prerequisites listed in `ice.spec`.
 The following additional steps are also necessary:

-- Install the Java Development Kit version 1.8 and verify that the javac command is present in your PATH.
+- Install the Java Development Kit version 1.8 and verify that the `javac `command is present in your `PATH`.

 - If you want to sign the IceGridGUI jar file, you should set these environment variables: